shuuse/SkiVision/README.md

 ## 📌 Notes
 - Place your input videos in the `video/` folder before running scripts.
-- The output videos will be saved in the same folder with `_pose` or `_deepsort_pose` added to the filename.
+- The output videos will be saved in the same folder with `_pose`  added to the filename.
-- For improved tracking accuracy, use `video_deepsort_pose.py` instead of `skivision.py`.

 ---

 ## 🏔️ Author
-[Your Name] - Created for skier tracking experiments.
+Simen Huuse - Created for skier tracking experiments.
 Feel free to contribute and improve the project! 🚀